//remvovingautofillcolour

 Two main things that helped us along working on the beta:

-1. Asking Reddit to help us with our architecture
+1. asking Reddit to help us with our architecture

 2. Investing some time to release our Python package → getting beta sign-ups